List of children of General Hospital: Cameron Webber

-Casting

 Ashwyn Bagga was cast as Cameron Steven Webber from 2005 to 2006.
 Braeden Walkes took over the role in 2006 until 2012.
 Michael Leone was cast as Cameron in 2013 and left in 2018.
 Anthony Saliba briefly portrayed the character in 2013.
 Cade McWatt took over the role on July 3, 2018.
 In August 2018, it was announced that he was let go from the series with William Lipton cast in the role.

-Background

 Elizabeth is in a stormy marriage with Ric Lansing, and finds it hard to trust him due to his fascination for revenge against his brother, Sonny Corinthos.
 After Elizabeth miscarries his child, Ric blames Sonny and takes Carly hostage to give her unborn baby to Elizabeth to raise.
 Elizabeth finds out and is horrified by Ric's actions.
 On October 31, 2003, she sleeps with Zander Smith for the second time and ends up pregnant.
 Due to Zander's dangerous lifestyle, Elizabeth and Ric (who have reconciled) decide to raise the child together without Zander's involvement, who agrees.
 Elizabeth divorces Ric when she realizes that he will not let go of his obsession with Sonny.
 Before Zander's death in a police shootout, Elizabeth agrees to name their son Cameron in honor of Zander's father, Cameron Lewis.

-Storylines

 Cameron is introduced in May 2004 in California before he and Elizabeth arrive in Port Charles a month later.
 Elizabeth raises him as a single mother, and he is often left in the care of Elizabeth's grandmother, Audrey Hardy, while Elizabeth studies to become a certified nurse at General Hospital.
 When she marries Lucky Spencer in 2005, he becomes the father figure in Cameron's life.
 Although they divorce in late 2007, and Lucky does not legally adopt him, the Spencers maintain a presence in Cameron's life.
 Cameron accidentally sets Elizabeth's house on fire while playing with matches, sending Elizabeth to the hospital when she goes to rescue his little brother Jake.
 In January 2011, Cameron is on the bus during the General Hospital ski trip when it crashs, but avoids being severely injured.

-In 2014, Cameron and his cousin Spencer Cassadine fight over who gets to "date" Emma Scorpio-Drake's boyfriend.
+In 2014, Cameron and his cousin Spencer Cassadine fight over who gets to "date" Emma Scorpio-Drake.
 Cameron and Emma dance together the night of the Nurses' Ball, but their performance is interrupted by Spencer.
 Later, Cameron helps Ric reconnect with Elizabeth.
 At the 2015 Nurses' Ball, Cameron and Emma are set to perform the tango again but are interrupted again by Spencer, who throws sandbags on the stage.

 In 2017, his aunt Hayden shows up and offers to take him for the day.
 After getting a treat at the coffee kiosk, Spencer and Cameron start arguing about Emma, and Spencer starts a food fight that is stopped by their grandmother, Laura Spencer.

 In early August 2018, Cameron is caught stealing earbuds.

 Jake Webber

-Jake Webber is the son of Jason Morgan and Elizabeth Webber.